Quick Answer

-A father’s name is more than just a word on a birth certificate.
-It is a legacy, a connection to heritage, and a bond that signals to the world that this child is yours.
+A father’s name is more than a word on a birth certificate.
+It is a legacy.
+It is a link to heritage.
+It tells the world this child is yours.

-For many fathers in Oklahoma, issues regarding a child’s surname can be a source of deep pain and confusion.
-Perhaps you were excluded from the birth certificate, or maybe a separation has led to the mother attempting to change the child’s name without your consent.
+For many fathers in Oklahoma, a child’s surname can be a source of deep pain and confusion.
+Maybe you were left off the birth certificate.
+Or maybe a separation has led the mother to try to change the child’s name without your consent.
 You may feel like you are being erased from your child’s life.

 At Dads.Law, we understand that fear.
-We focus on representing men who want to ensure their children carry their name with pride.
+We focus on representing men who want their children to carry their name with pride.

-If you are looking for an attorney to help you change your child’s name in Oklahoma, you have rights.
-Generally, a name change requires filing a petition in District Court and proving that the change is in the “best interests of the child.”
-Whether you are seeking to add your name, hyphenate it, or stop a name change you disagree with, we can help you navigate the legal system.
+If you want to change your child’s name in Oklahoma, you have rights.
+Generally, a name change requires filing a petition in District Court.
+You must prove the change is in the “best interests of the child.”
+You may want to add your name, hyphenate it, or stop a name change you disagree with.
+Either way, we can help you navigate the legal system.

 Understanding Child Name Changes Under Oklahoma Law